PepsiCo hires WTO chief Azevedo as trade body's leadership void drags on

 "We are thrilled to welcome Roberto, who brings valuable political skills and technical knowledge of the complex social, political, and regulatory environments impacting multinational corporations like PepsiCo," PepsiCo Chairman Ramon Laguarta said in a statement, adding that Azevedo's "geopolitical insights will be invaluable to our discussions and decision-making in an ever-changing world."

 Azevedo, a Brazilian former trade negotiator and diplomat, has headed the WTO since 2013.
-He is due to leave the organization at the end of August, but the eight candidates vying to succeed him have been given until Sept.
-7 to campaign for the job and the selection process is expected to drag into November.
+He is due to leave the organisation at the end of August, but the eight candidates vying to succeed him have been given until Sep 7 to campaign for the job and the selection process is expected to drag into November.

-The deeply divided organization failed at the end of July to appoint an interim chief among four deputies.
+The deeply divided organisation failed at the end of July to appoint an interim chief among four deputies.

 The next WTO chief would broker international trade talks amid worsening economic tensions between the United States and China, increased protectionism sparked by the coronavirus pandemic and pressure to reform global trading rules..